-Patch is out lastest addition to the phoenix family however he has settled in very quickly.
-He greets everyone at the door with a hello and hug, his gift is making people laugh and smile.
+Patch greets everyone at the door with a hello and hug, his gift is making people laugh and smile.
 In true Spirit Of The Phoenix style he also loves a cup of tea! causing mischief and running around in circles.

 In 2007 Naomi was asked what she was going to do in her life she responded "help people with a disability using the horse".
 In 2011 her dream came true as she embarked on the journey of Spirit Of The Phoenix.
 As an Occupational Therapist, she has a passion for helping people to carryout activities that bring them happiness.
 Naomi has been around horses since she was 2 years old and has traveled watching different people work with horses from dressage, to a working stud and time at a wild horse sanctuary observing the herds.

 With an Equine Science degree, and a sales background, I bring with me a love for horses and people alike.
 I feel truly inspired by using horses in therapy and my aim is to bring people together around Spirit of the Phoenix to create greater understanding and acceptance of disability in the wider population.Whilst I’m not co-creating with Naomi you’ll find me at the field practicing my horsemanship and riding skills with my two ‘ladies’, Dolly and Flicka.